Master in Geoinformatics: Career Path

 Scope

 The scope of a Master's in Geoinformatics program typically includes the principles and applications of geospatial technologies, including geographic information systems (GIS) and remote sensing, and how these technologies can be used to solve real-world problems.
-Students in this program may learn how to use GIS software and other geospatial technologies to collect, analyze, and visualize data related to topics such as land use, environmental management, urban planning, and natural resource management.
-They may also learn how to design and build geospatial databases and how to use data mining and machine learning techniques to extract insights from large datasets.
+Students in this program may learn how to use GIS software and other geospatial technologies to collect, analyze, and visualize data related to land use, environmental management, urban planning, and natural resource management.
+They may also learn how to design and build geospatial databases and use data mining and machine learning techniques to extract insights from large datasets.

 Career Path